BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/EyePulse/index.md

 Now you should have a complete program that includes everything you need to run the entire process, from preprocessing to real-time blink acquisition.

 ## Begin Real-Time Blink Aquisition ##
-Turn on the Neuro:Bit
+Turn on the Neuro:bit
 Before running the real-time acquisition, you must go through the preprocessing step each time.
-Once preprocessing is complete, a SMILEY FACE will appear on Micro:Bit screen, indicating that the system is ready to test your blinks.
+Once preprocessing is complete, a SMILEY FACE will appear on Micro:bit screen, indicating that the system is ready to test your blinks.
 If everything is functioning correctly, a SAD FACE should briefly appear on the screen whenever a blink is detected.

 ![HAPPY](./HAPPY.png)
 ![SAD](./SAD.png)

 ## Tips for improvement ##
 As the results of this project can vary due to numerous influencing factors, here are some tips to help improve the accuracy of your blink detection.

-If you are seeing the SAD FACE too often or not at all when it is supposed to appear, try the following adjustments:
+In other words, if you are seeing the SAD FACE too often or not at all when it is supposed to appear, try the following adjustments:

 - Adjust NCC (Normalized Cross Correlation) Threshold